-- If there are significant penalties to terminate (or not extend), the Group is typically reasonably certain to extend (or not terminate). - is typically reasonably certain to extend (or not terminate). - costs and business disruption required to replace the leased asset.
+- If there are significant penalties to terminate (or not extend), the Group is typically reasonably certain to extend (or not terminate). - If any leasehold improvements are expected to have a significant remaining value, the group is typically reasonably certain to extend (or not terminate). - Otherwise, the Group considers other factors including historical lease durations and the costs and business disruption required to replace the leased asset.